-Our Board of Directors is currently composed of eleven directors.
+Our Board of Directors is currently composed of twelve directors.
 Our Board of Directors has the following four standing committees:

-- (1) an Audit Committee, - (2) a Leadership Development and Compensation Committee, - (3) a Nominating and Corporate Governance Committee, and - (4) an Executive Committee.
+- 1. an Audit Committee, - 2. a Leadership Development and Compensation Committee, - 3. a Nominating and Corporate Governance Committee, and - 4. an Executive Committee.

 From time to time, the Board of Directors may also establish ad hoc committees to address particular matters.
-In connection with the Reorganization, Alphabet dissolved its Acquisition Committee as of October 2, 2015.

 Each of the standing committees operates under a written charter adopted by the Board of Directors.
 All of the current standing committee charters are available on the Investor Relations section of our website at https://abc.xyz/investor/other/board.html.
-Printed copies of the charters are available at no charge to any stockholder who requests them by following the instructions on page 12 of this proxy statement.
+Printed copies of the charters are available at no charge to any stockholder who requests them by following the instructions on page 22 of this proxy statement.

-The membership and meetings during 2015 and the primary functions of each of the standing committees are described below.
+The membership and meetings during 2016 and the primary functions of each of the standing committees are described below.

-Board of Directors Audit Committee Leadership Development and Compensation Committee Nominating and Corporate Governance Committee Acquisition Committee (1) Executive Committee
+Board of Directors Audit Committee Leadership Development and Compensation Committee Nominating and Corporate Governance Committee Executive Committee

-Larry Page V /
+Larry Page v

-Sergey Brin ✓ ✓
+Sergey Brin v

-Eric E. Schmidt 1 •
+Eric E. Schmidt

-L. John Doerr (2)
+L. John Doerr ✓ (1)

+Roger W. Ferguson, Jr. v (2)

-Diane B. Greene (3)
+Diane B. Greene

-John L. Hennessy •
+John L. Hennessy 1

 Ann Mather 1

 Alan R. Mulally ✓

-Paul S. Otellini 1
+Paul S. Otellini .

-K. Ram Shriram ✓ ✓
+K. Ram Shriram ✓

-Shirley M. Tilghman ✓
+Shirley M. Tilghman V